cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Multiple hub keys in link to the same hub (R)
-This approach keeps the provided unit of work together but needs complete refactoring when another relation type needs to be added (See also the discussion of the concept in chapter 4.4.4 of the Data Vault 2.0 Book of Dan Linstedt)
+This approach keeps the provided unit of work together but needs complete refactoring when another relation type needs to be added (See also the discussion of the concept in chapter 4.4.4 of the Data Vault 2.0 Book of Dan Linstedt).
+It uses the minimal amount of tables
 - The link contains a hub key for every relation type to the hub
 - The hub keys must be named properly to explain the kind of relation, they represent
 - Depending on the meaning, one relation might be the "main" object.
 This relation